ibm-wsc/cloud-native-linuxone/docs/full-dev-pipeline/pipeline.md

     !!! question "What is `oc process` doing?"
         `oc process` is processing the [OpenShift template](https://docs.openshift.com/container-platform/4.7/openshift_images/using-templates.html#templates-overview_using-templates){target="_blank" rel="noopener noreferrer"} for the `mysql-ephemeral` database with the parameters given via a series of `-p` arguments and finally `oc apply -f -` ensures that any missing components will be recreated.

-    !!! warning "No help please!"
-        Make sure `help` is deleted from the `ARGS` section (it will be greyed out once deleted) or bad things will happen (i.e. the help screen will come up instead of the proper command running).

 2. Add a `mysql-rollout-wait` task

     You need to make sure that `mysql` is fully deployed before your `build` task begins.
 In order to achieve this, you will use the OpenShift Client again and wait for the `rollout` of the `mysql` `deploymentConfig` to complete after the `mysql-deploy` task.
 Add a sequential task after `mysql-deploy`: